Jump to topic

 - Residents will serve as secretary assistant to the Pharmacy and Therapeutics Committee for one to two months during the program year.
 Each resident also will complete at least one drug monograph for a medication being considered for formulary addition.

-- Residents prepare and deliver a continuing education program to the pharmacy department, typically in January, February or March of the program year.
-Additional teaching opportunities also exist as optional activities.
+- Residents prepare and deliver an Accredited Continuing Pharmacy Education (ACPE) lecture to the pharmacy department, typically in January, February or March of the program year.

 - Student preceptorship